 There are however at least two drawbacks on the smaller resolution:

-Usually point and shoot cameras have sensors at 1″ size or below.
-There are however few exceptions with bigger sensor, APS-C or even full-frame 35mm.
+Usually, point and shoot cameras have sensors at 1″ size or below.
+There are however few exceptions with a bigger sensor.
 In the review below I will list also the sensor size for your reference.

 Just keep in mind that bigger means also heavier and more voluminous.